matankleiner/Artificial-Intelligence-Planning-for-Solving-Blocks-World-with-Robots/README.md

 ## Introduction:

-This is a universty project which use Baxter robot to solve a Blocks World problem using **Sense Think Act** methodology.
+This is a university project which use Baxter robot to solve a Blocks World problem using **Sense Think Act** methodology.

 The project run only as a simulation on Gazebo.